 As coaches and educators, we promote a sense of commitment to both academics and athletics, and motivate our student-athletes towards accomplishments in both disciplines.
 We are proud of our students' achievements on the playing field and in the classroom; last season, 20 Blues student-athletes were named CCAA National Scholars, and 5 were CCAA Academic All-Canadians.
 In the Fall of 2018, 55% of student-athletes had a GPA of 3.0 or better.
 Our goal is to develop student-athletes to be successful in life, and we believe that hard work, commitment, and discipline in the pursuit of these goals will help students become well-rounded individuals.
 Many fine student-athletes have graced the halls of Capilano University and have gone on to great heights in their athletic, professional, and social endeavors.

-The Capilano Blues Varsity Athletic Program has nearly 45 years of history, and it is with great pride that we display our championship achievements and many awards won by our coaches and athletes.
+The Capilano Blues Varsity Athletic Program has more than 45 years of history, and it is with great pride that we display our championship achievements and many awards won by our coaches and athletes.

 - 15 National Championships

 - 2 CCAA Soccer Supremacy Awards (Men’s and Women’s Soccer)